harvard-cs263/harvard-cs263.github.io/rst/writeup-write-a-story.rst

 .. tip::

-    This command and each subsequent Git command will ask you for your username and password, which might get annoying.
-If you'd like to avoid this, you might want to consider `credential helpers`__.

-    Alternatively, you can clone and interact with repositories on the VM using existing SSH keys on your host computer:
+    You can clone and interact with repositories on the VM using existing SSH keys on your host computer:

     - Make sure your `SSH key`__ is set up on your host computer, as well as ``ssh-agent``.
-    - Connect to the VM via SSH with agent forwarding enabled: ``ssh -A student@192.168.26.3``.
+    - Connect to the VM via SSH with agent forwarding enabled: ``ssh -A student@192.168.26.X``.
     - Clone the repository on the VM using the URL starting with ``git@github.com:``.

-__ github_credential_helpers_
-__ ssh_setup_
+__ github_ssh_setup_

 Checkout & Setup
 ----------------